139 Q&A Questions [Group, Funny & Deep]

 How LearnClash Players Run Q&A in Practice and Duels

 LearnClash plays Q&A two ways.
-The 9-question Practice session is solo, with a 45-second timer per prompt, and works best for solo journaling or pair-share.
-The 18-question async duel pairs you with another player by ELO across 6 rounds and a 48-hour turn window per side.
-Both modes feed the same 3-stage Mems SRS, so every Q&A enters a 7-day, then 90-day retention loop.
+The 9-question Practice session is solo, one prompt at a time on a 45-second timer, and it suits private journaling or a quiet pair-share between two people.
+The 18-question async duel matches you against another player by ELO across 6 rounds, with each side getting a generous 72-hour window to take their turn whenever it fits their day.
+Both modes pour into the same 3-stage SRS, so every Q&A you answer enters a 7-day, then 90-day retention loop.

 Figure 11: The two LearnClash Q&A modes feed the same retention loop.
 A prompt you answered Tuesday is back at day 7 and again at day 90.

-The retention loop is the part nobody else does.
-A flat Q&A list disappears the second the dinner ends; nothing pulls it back.
-LearnClash’s 3-stage Mems schedules a return visit at 7 days, then again at 90 days if you got the answer “right” (in Q&A, that means you remembered what you said and what the other person said).
-Wrong-feel answers drop one stage, not all the way back to zero.
-Mastered answers exit the pool and stay in long-term memory.
+Then there’s the retention loop, which genuinely nobody else builds.
+A flat list evaporates the moment dinner ends; nothing brings it back.
+LearnClash’s 3-stage SRS schedules a return at 7 days, then again at 90 days as long as you got the answer “right,” and in Q&A “right” simply means you remembered what you said and what the other person said when the prompt comes back around weeks later.
+A wrong-feel answer drops one stage, not all the way to zero.
+Mastered answers leave the pool and settle into long-term memory.

-The pricing is simple.
-The free tier gets 1 Practice session per day, unlimited duels, all topics, ELO ranking, and the same 3-stage Mems SRS.
-Premium is $7.99 per month or $59.99 per year with a 7-day free trial; it unlocks unlimited Practice, unlimited topic creation, and unlimited Clash Chat.
-There are no ads in any tier.
+Pricing stays simple.
+The free tier gives you 1 Practice session a day, free daily duels, every topic, ELO ranking, and the full 3-stage SRS.
+Premium runs $7.99 per month or $59.99 per year with a 7-day free trial, and it unlocks Premium practice mode, anytime topic creation (up to 100 in your library), and Clash Chat.
+No ads in any tier.

-Did you know?
-LearnClash treats every async duel turn as a 3-minute interaction.
-Six prompts per turn, 45-second timer, 48-hour window.
-Most groups can run a full 18-question Q&A duel across two evenings without anyone needing to stay live on a call.
+A duel fits a coffee break: LearnClash treats each async duel turn as a 3-minute interaction.
+Six prompts a turn, 45-second timer, 72-hour window.
+Most groups finish a full 18-question Q&A duel across two evenings, and nobody ever has to stay live on a call.

-For the science behind why the 3-stage Mems schedule beats the rigid 1/3/7/21 heuristic on most memory blogs, the LearnClash spaced repetition explainer walks through the wrong→7d→known→90d→mastered shape with the underlying retrieval-practice research.
+The 3-stage schedule outperforms the rigid 1/3/7/21 heuristic you’ll find on most memory blogs.
+The LearnClash spaced repetition explainer walks the wrong→7d→known→90d→mastered shape through the retrieval-practice research behind it.

 The Bottom Line

-139 prompts, 6 settings, 3 depth layers, and a confidence-bet scoring system that turns the list into a game the room remembers.
-Use the warmup set first, drop into Layer 2 by section, and save Layer 3 for the small dinner.
-LearnClash plays the same prompts as 9-question Practice or 18-question async duels with 3-stage Mems retention.
+So here’s the whole thing in one breath: 139 prompts, 6 settings, 3 depth layers, and a confidence-bet scoring system that turns a list into a game people actually remember playing.
+Open with the warmup set.
+Settle into Layer 2 by section.
+Hold Layer 3 back for the small dinner where it belongs.
+And if you’d rather skip the host work, LearnClash runs these same prompts as 9-question Practice or 18-question async duels with 3-stage SRS retention built in.

-For a faster A/B alternative, see the 197 would you rather questions set.
-For a workplace-biased starter list, see the 163 ice breaker questions guide.
-For the full engagement-formats hub, browse the LearnClash activities collection.
+For a faster A/B-style alternative, the 197 would you rather questions set delivers it.
+For a workplace-leaning starter, try the 163 ice breaker questions guide.
+And for everything in the format, browse the LearnClash activities collection.

 Frequently Asked Questions